Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: CMP Regression

-Since the derivatives of $\zeta$ do not have closed form solutions, the score equations cannot be solved as in standard GLMs such as Poisson.
-For this reason, the existing implementations of CMP models either use numerical gradient-based methods or MCMC, but do not use iterative re-weighted least squares (IRLS), which is the workhorse routine for estimation of all the standard GLMs.
-Although gradient-based methods have faster convergence rate that IRLS, they are not efficient because they use the observed information matrix, and are not robust to outliers.
-In contrast, the IRLS is more efficient and robust but it is relatively slower than gradient-based methods\citep{gre84}.
+Since the derivatives of $\zeta_i$ $(i=1,\ldots,n)$ do not have closed form representations, the score equations in (\ref{eqn:score}) cannot be solved as in standard generalized linear models (GLM) such as Poisson.
+For this reason, the existing implementations of CMP regression either use numerical gradient-based methods or Markov Chain Monte Carlo (MCMC), but do not use IRLS, which is the workhorse routine for estimation of all the standard GLMs.
+Although gradient-based methods have a faster convergence rate than IRLS, they are not efficient because they use the observed information matrix, and are not robust to outliers.
+In contrast, IRLS is more efficient and robust but is slower than gradient-based methods \citep{gre84}.

-Another advantage of the IRLS method is that modeling extensions such as additive models and lasso can be implemented easily \citep{yee07}.
+Another advantage of the IRLS algorithm is that modeling extensions such as additive models and lasso can be implemented easily \citep{yee07}.
 To the best of our knowledge, there is no implementation of an IRLS algorithm for CMP regression.
-While \citet{sel08} did not implement an IRLS for CMP, they briefly outlined the IRLS algorithm for CMP.
-Their approach is based on iteratively solving the following weighted least squares (WLS) equation:
+While \citet{sel08} briefly outlined the IRLS algorithm, they did not implement it.
+Their approach is based on solving the following weighted least squares (WLS) equation at the $m^{th}$ iteration (in matrix notation):